Nivani/http-streaming/README.md

 ).listen(http2Port);
 ```

-Run the API with HTTP/2 enabled:
+Step 2: Run the API with HTTP/2 enabled:

 `node ./api.js -http2`

-To see it in action, click the button that says "Stream with HTTP/2!".
+Step 3: See it in action by clicking the button that says "Stream with HTTP/2!".